OpenDataology/website/content/en/docs/components/pipelines/sdk-v2/component-development.md

 ## Using your component in a pipeline

-You can use the Kubeflow Pipelines SDK to load your component using methods such as the following:
+You can use the OpenDataology Pipelines SDK to load your component using methods such as the following:

 *   [`kfp.components.load_component_from_file`][kfp-load-comp-file]: